tier4/caret_doc/docs/installation/binary_installation.md

 <prettier-ignore-start>
 !!!
 Note
     Only the visualization packages can be installed by binary installation.
     The binary does not include measurement packages.
+You can only analyze trace data.
 <prettier-ignore-end>

 CARET is confirmed to run on the platforms shown in the following table with supported version.